The Medicaid program currently provides health care coverage to one in five Americans -- more than 70 million people.

 Today, the program provides health coverage to half of all poor Americans and 40% of all children.
 Three-quarters of Medicaid adult enrollees are working and sixty percent of all nursing home residents are covered by Medicaid.
 For nearly 20% of Medicare enrollees, Medicaid helps with premiums, cost sharing and provider long-term care services.

-Read on for more on this vital coverage program.
+Read on for more on this vital coverage program and see the related resources section below.

 Medicaid: The Medicaid program provides health care coverage to more than 70 million people, or one in five Americans, and is the nation’s largest single source of health coverage.
 Beneficiaries are low-income populations, including children and their families, adults, seniors and disabled individuals.
 Medicaid provides a broad array of coverage for health care services, such as primary and acute care, as well as long-term care services and supports.